 Scandinavia is famously one of the safest, most LGBT-welcoming regions in the world.
 And their respective annual pride celebrations and gay nightlife live up to the reputation.

-While we haven’t been to all of the major Pride’s in Scandinavia, we wanted to give a special shout out to Helsinki Pride.
+While we haven’t been to all of the major Pride in Scandinavia, we wanted to give a special shout-out to Helsinki Pride.
 Unlike most Pride parades, Helsinki Pride doesn’t attract many passive spectators.
 Instead, it removes the usual fencing allowing any- and every- LGBT man, woman or child to join the parade and march the capital’s streets.

-Meanwhile in Stockholm, Sweden, we wanted to point out gay hot spot Mälarpaviljongen.
-This gorgeous gay restaurant and bar employs LGBT refugees who are still waiting on their residency papers.
+Meanwhile, in Stockholm, Sweden, we wanted to point out the gay hot spot Mälarpaviljongen.
+This gorgeous gay restaurant and bar employ LGBT refugees who are still waiting on their residency papers.
 Be sure to try the locally brewed rainbow beer.

 6. Visit the Abba Museum

 Disco fans MUST bump and hustle over to Stockholm’s Abba Museum.
 The museum includes a number of interactive exhibits, including a recently launched section dedicated to the musical and movie adaptation.
 PRO TIP: Visit in the late afternoon so you can walk across the street and enjoy a Mediterranean dinner and cabaret at Mamma Mia!
 The Party.

 Norway’s endless countryside is well known amongst trekkers.
 Specifically the country’s fjords.
 In particular, Rob recommends gay hikers should trek to Trolltunga, Preikestolen and Kjerag.
 Keep in mind these hikes aren’t for everyone, and you should research distances and terrain before taking on these trails.